shanew1890/hourofai/forest/forest1.md

 // **************************************************** -->

 ## Drone Command - Operation Uplink @showdialog
-A critical intel package has slipped into enemy hands, but upon delivery, it was scattered across the ocean floor.
-Before the data gets back into the enemy’s hands, your mission is to pilot a recon drone across hostile waters, recover the scattered data shards, and upload them back to the ship.
-Once all **15** data shards are collected, the game is over, and you can leave enemy waters.
+A **critical intel package** has slipped into enemy hands, but before delivery, the aerial drone carrying it was taken down, and the data was scattered across the ocean floor.
+Before the data gets back into the enemy’s hands, your mission is to **pilot** a recon drone across hostile waters, **recover** the scattered data shards, and **upload** them back to the ship.

+Once all **15 data shards are collected**, the game is over, and you can leave the enemy waters.

 **The Manta Ray**
 <!-- This is how you add an image in markdown -->